auraoupa/nemo-smartsim-m2lines/README.md

 ## First experiments

-INPUTS and FORCINGS are gathered in separate
+INPUTS and FORCINGS are gathered in separate repositories

-The reference run EXP00 is done by running NEMO alone on 40 cores (1 node)
+ - The reference run EXP00 is done by running NEMO alone on 40 cores (1 node)

-The first SmartSim experiment EXP_SMSIM is designed to reproduce the reference run with SmartSim orchestrator that launches also a database that will be later used to exchange data between NEMO and python and ML models
+ - The first SmartSim experiment EXP_SMSIM is designed to reproduce the reference run with SmartSim orchestrator that launches also a database that will be later used to exchange data between NEMO and python and ML models